 - 2.4 The second consultation period took place between 8th September and 3rd November 2023.
 The same consultation methods were used as specified in paragraph 2.1 above, noting that the household brochure sent out in June did refer to a second consultation period.
-In addition, a letter was sent to every household in Immingham about the proposed changes to the Town Wards. - 2.5 140 completed responses were received, plus 7 emails that offered views of the parish council arrangements, together with a few more emails that just asked queries.
+In addition, a letter was sent to every household in Immingham about the proposed changes to the Town Wards. - 2.5 140 completed responses were received, plus five emails.
+Some of the emails asked queries about the review, rather than gave views.
 All of the comments received (except the queries) are set out in full in Appendix 2.